Mexico says catches senior Knights Templar drug gang boss

 Government officials say they are determined to capture Servando Gomez, leader of the Knights Templar, who has openly provoked the government by making regular public statements posted on the Internet, some of them via the media.

-The government initially called on the vigilantes to disarm, but the so-called "self-defense" groups refused, and security forces are now tolerating their presence in much of Michoacan.
+The government initially called on the vigilantes to disarm, but the so-called "self-defence" groups refused, and security forces are now tolerating their presence in much of Michoacan.

 Pena Nieto said last week that some of the vigilantes had "genuinely organized to defend themselves".